 - 6.1.
 You must address all of the relevant assessment criteria in Your application.
 We will assess your application based on the weighting given to each criterion for the relevant application stage. - 6.2.
 The application form for both the EOI application and the full application asks questions that relate to the assessment criteria.
 The amount of detail and supporting evidence You provide in Your application should be relative to the project size, complexity and grant amount requested.
 The application form includes character, word and page limits. - 6.3.
 The EOI application assessment criteria are criteria a and b.
-These criteria are weighted as: - a.
-Research program Quality and Innovationb.
-Investigators30% - 6.4.
-The full application assessment criteria are criteria a, b, c, d and e.
 These criteria are weighted as:

+a.
+Research program - Quality and Innovation 70%

+b.
+Investigators 30%

+ull application assessment criteria are criteria a, b, c, d and e.
+These criteria are nted as:

 a.
 Research program - Quality and Innovation 20%

 b.
 Investigators 20%

 c.
 Institutional Support 20%

 d.
 Governance, leadership and mentoring 20%

 e.
 Outcomes and linkages 20%